barissglc/PalmReaderAI/README.md

 # PalmReaderAI - Created for GDG Kütahya by Barış Güleç

 **PalmReaderAI** is a Flask-based web application designed to generate personalized palm readings from uploaded hand images.
-This project uses advanced AI models such as Groq(llama-3.2-90b-vision-preview) and Gemini to deliver insightful and engaging results in Turkish.
+This project leverages cutting-edge AI models like Groq (llama-3.2-90b-vision-preview) and Gemini to create meaningful and engaging palm reading results, translated beautifully into Turkish.

 ---